Plymouth-Comp/2020-COMP1000-example/README.md

 # 2020-COMP1000 Example Project

-In this session you will learn how a dotnet program and project is structured.
+In this session you will learn how a dotnet (c-sharp) program and project is structured.

-You will able to to build the project using:
+You will able to to build the project for release and submission using:

 `dotnet cake --target=Build --verbosity=Quiet`